The Five Best Home Remedies to Clean Clogged Arteries

 The combination of turmeric, honey, and milk results in a beverage known as “golden milk“ in alternative medicine because it purportedly contains anti-inflammatory substances and antioxidants that help maintain the cardiovascular system.

 According to popular beliefs, its consumption prevents clogged arteries and promotes circulation.
 On the other hand, its organic extracts help lower bad cholesterol levels and prevent arterial hardening.

 - 1 teaspoon of ground turmeric (5 g).

 - 1 glass of hot milk (250 ml).

 - Add the turmeric to the hot milk.

-Cayenne pepper has a substance called capsaicin that helps avoid the oxidation of bad cholesterol in blood vessels.
+Cayenne pepper has a substance called capsaicin that helps avoid the oxidation of bad cholesterol in blood vessels, and, therefore, arterial clogging.

 It also has antioxidants that fight the negative effects of free radicals.
 They also promote proper circulation and help prevent heart disease.